 This tournament now involves public schools as well as private and charter schools that meet certain criteria.
 Traditional Public small schools are those with 500 or fewer students in grades 10-12 without any selective admission policy.
 As of 2017, NAQT also awards a title to the top very small school, which are public schools in this category with 300 or fewer students in those grades (previously 300 or fewer through the 2023 SSNCT).
 The second category consists of high schools with 350 or fewer students in their top three grades that are not eligible for the traditional public division, such as private schools or lottery-based charter schools.

 Small school teams can qualify for SSNCT by finishing in the top 30% of eligible small schools at a tournament using NAQT questions.
 Under this rubric, a team must win at least one match, not counting forfeits.

-PACE’s NSC has always been a smaller tournament than HSNCT, with a field of 96 teams in 2017.
+PACE’s NSC has always been a smaller tournament than HSNCT, with a field of 96 teams each year since 2014.
 Despite this, NSC has become a de facto players’ championship due to the more challenging nature of the tournament and question content.
 NSC was traditionally run on large college campuses, though in recent years, the tournament has switched to HSNCT’s hotel model.
-NSC has been held in either Washington, D.C., or Chicago for nine of the last ten years, and will be held in Washington again in 2019.
+With one exception, NSC has been held in either Washington, D.C., or Chicago since 2008, and will return to Chicago in 2020.

 NSC questions are longer and more difficult than HSNCT questions.
 Tossups have 20-point powers with no negs.
 Bonuses are always three parts worth ten points each, and as of the 2023 NSC, bonuses do not rebound.
 NSC questions stick strictly to the core academic subjects seen in quizbowl: history, literature, science, and fine arts.
 Computational math is non-existent.